-- "FOR" the election of the nominees for director; - "FOR" ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2024; and - "FOR" the compensation of our named executive officers as disclosed in this proxy statement.
+- "FOR" the election of the nominees for director; - "FOR" ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending December 28, 2025; and - · "FOR" the compensation of our named executive officers as disclosed in this proxy statement.

-We are not aware of any other matters that needed to be acted on at the annual meeting.
-If any other matter is presented at the annual meeting, your proxy provides that your shares will be voted by the proxy holder listed in the proxy in accordance with his best judgment.
+We are not aware of any other matters that need to be acted on at the Annual Meeting.
+If any other matter is presented at the Annual Meeting, your proxy provides that your shares will be voted by the proxy holder listed in the proxy in accordance with his best judgment.